Outdoor Learning Activity Ideas for Upper Elementary Classrooms

 Being outdoors can also inspire poetry writing!
 Have your students write a haiku about their experience outside.
 You can use this No Prep Haiku Packet to help.
 It teaches students about haiku, provides plenty of examples, and has templates to scaffold their own writing.

-3. Go On A Parts of Speech Scavenger Hunt
+3. Go On an ELA Scavenger Hunt

 4. Read Outside